wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 	        .setPrettyPrinting());

 This code must be executed prior to any method calls on the Mobile Services client object.

 ### <a name="complex"></a>How to: Store an object or array property into a table

 So far all of our serialization examples have involved primitive types such as integers and strings which easily serialize into JSON and into the mobile services table.
 Suppose we want to add a complex object to our client type, which doesn't automatically serialize to JSON and to the table.
 For example we might want to add an array of strings to the client object.
 It is now up to us to specify how to do the serialization, and how to store the array into the mobile services table.

-To see an example of how to do this, check out the blog post <a href="http://hashtagfail.com/post/44606137082/mobile-services-android-serialization-gson" target="_blank">Customizing serialization using the <a <!-- deleted by customization href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" --><!-- keep by customization: begin --> href="http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" <!-- keep by customization: end --> target="_blank">gson</a> library in the Mobile Services Android client</a>.
+To see an example of how to do this, check out the blog post <a href="http://hashtagfail.com/post/44606137082/mobile-services-android-serialization-gson" target="_blank">Customizing serialization using the <a href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" target="_blank">gson</a> library in the Mobile Services Android client</a>.

 This general method can be used whenever we have a complex object that is not automatically serializable into JSON and the mobile services table.